ThomasPluck/wobblchip/README.md

 #### Logic Gates

-`wobblechip` is an oscillator-based implementation of Kamsari et al.'s sparse-Ising Machine multiplier (sIM-multiplier) - as such we only need replicate 4 logic circuits:
+`wobblchip` is an oscillator-based implementation of Kamsari et al.'s sparse-Ising Machine multiplier (sIM-multiplier) - as such we only need replicate 4 logic circuits:

 - COPY Gates
 - AND Gates